cherche/Cordial/README.md

 Friend.categories.almostEcho = {
   patterns: ['echo'],
   templates: [
-    // Picks one of these functions from the array
+    // Picks one of these functions from the array.
     // Passes the parsed input into the function and takes
-    // the returned value
+    // the returned value.
     function loudly (input) { return input.toUpperCase() },
     function hissing (input) { return input
       .split('')